Skip to main content

 List of fields on which to perform the Join, and the relations between them.
 Each entry is composed of:

-Data field: The name of the key field on the Data input to join.
+• Data field: the name of the key field on the Data input to join.

-Relation: The relationship between the Data and Table key fields, one of:
+• Relation: the relationship between the Data and Table key fields, one of:

-The Data key field value is less than or equal to the Table key field value.
+• <= (less than or equal): the Data key field value is less than or equal to the Table key field value.

-The Data key field equals the Table key field value.
+• = (equal): the Data key field equals the Table key field value.

-The Data key field value is greater than the Table key field value.
+• > (greater than): The Data key field value is greater than the Table key field value.

-The Data key field value is greater than or equal to the Table key field value.
+• >= (greater than or equal): the Data key field value is greater than or equal to the Table key field value.

 Rename fields

 List of fields to be included in output.
 You can select them individually, or choose from Select all, Select none, Select non-conflicting, Rename conflicting, or Remove non-existent.
-All fields in the output record must have unique names
+All fields in the output record must have unique names.

 Automatically select new fields